foryoung10/NYTaxiAnalytics/README.md

 #### client (database)

 The client connects and queries the database.
-Setsup and connects to the bigquery client with the query and query parameters.
+Setup and connects to the Big query client with the query and query parameters.